ayush-usf/Kaggle-Airline-Data-Analysis/analysis.md

 # Data Analysis:

-While going through the variables of the dataset, it was realized that the results for the following questions could be obtained by analyzing the dataset:
+While going through the variables of the dataset, it was realized that the solutions for the following questions could be obtained by analyzing the dataset:

 -  What are the major airports with maximun flight arrivals
 -  What are the major reasons for delay and cancellation at these major airport